janko/janko.io/_posts/2016-07-11-shrine-meets-transloadit.md

 Normally you would also have to create import/export steps for processed files, but shrine-transloadit automatically generates them for you based on your storage configuration.
-For best user experience you can even put the Transloadit processing request into a [background job].
+For best user experience you can even put Transloadit processing requests into [background jobs].

 If you want to see how it all fits together, I created a [demo app] using shrine-transloadit, which is a good starting point for anyone wanting to add